The AI cybersecurity market, valued at $24.3 billion in 2023, is projected to double by 2026 and reach nearly $134 billion by 2030 (Statista, 2024).

 With nearly half of IT decision-makers prioritizing this in 2023 and an even larger percentage planning to do so within two years, it’s clear that AI tools are becoming essential for protecting digital assets.
 This investment trajectory also reflects an ongoing shift towards more proactive and predictive security measures.

-6. 76% plan to increase their investments in AI for additional benefits.
+76% plan to increase their investments in AI for additional benefits

 This significant percentage reflects a robust confidence in the transformative power of AI technologies.
 Businesses that have already realized tangible benefits from their initial AI investments are now looking to expand their use to other areas, anticipating further gains in efficiency, customer service, and innovation.

-This trend also suggests that AI is becoming a central element in strategic planning, with cybersecurity companies increasingly relying on AI to maintain competitive advantages.
+This trend also suggests that AI in cybersecurity is becoming a central element in strategic planning, with companies increasingly leveraging it to maintain competitive advantages.

-7. 98% of companies surveyed view some of their AI models as vital for business success.
+98% of companies surveyed view some of their AI models as vital for business success

 Nearly all surveyed companies regard their AI models as essential components of their strategic success, illustrating the deep integration of these technologies into core business functions.